Organized December 9, 1924

 Death Certificate

 .
-If you find your name is not in their records and you
+If you find your name is not in their records and you feel it should be on the list, please contact your union for advice.

 (Submitted by Truman Koehn.)